 In the Start Here section of this site, you'll find twelve baby steps to get you on your way towards leading a healthier lifestyle.
 These are an excellent starting point for someone who is just beginning to focus on achieving the best health possible.

 The last step in the start here section is to work on replacing toxic cleaners and body products with non-toxic ones.
-So many of us tend to focus on what we eat and then on the products we put on our skin and often overlook one area that can be problematic:
+So many of us tend to focus on what we eat first.
+Then we turn our focus to the products we put on our skin.
+So many of us tend to overlook one area that can be problematic:

 Feminine hygiene products

-Disposable pads and tampons are a nightmare from an environmental standpoint as well as being a poor choice for those who want to take control of their health.
+Disposable pads and tampons are a nightmare from an environmental standpoint.
+Not only that, they're a poor choice for those who want to take control of their health.

 When it comes to those of us who choose to reduce waste, disposable products are out.
 You may be shocked to know that it can take anywhere from 500-800 years for a sanitary napkin to disintegrate.